istio/istio.io/content/en/docs/examples/bookinfo/index.md

 {{< /text >}}

 {{< tip >}}
-You can enforce mutual TLS using the `samples/bookinfo/networking/destination-rule-all-mtls.yaml` destination rule.
-However, the `default` and `demo` [configuration profiles](/docs/setup/additional-setup/config-profiles/) have [auto mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls) enabled by default.
-If a TLS context is not provided in a destination rule, Istio configures client proxies to send mutual TLS traffic to injected proxies automatically.
+The `default` and `demo` [configuration profiles](/docs/setup/additional-setup/config-profiles/) have [auto mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls) enabled by default.
+To enforce mutual TLS, use the destination rules in `samples/bookinfo/networking/destination-rule-all-mtls.yaml`.
 {{< /tip >}}

 Wait a few seconds for the destination rules to propagate.